Welcome to the Office of Department of Online and Digital Education

 - Approval through the Distance Education Waiver process.

 At current there is no re-certification process for faculty teaching online at El Camino.
-However, some other California Community Colleges (CCCs) do have such a process and the Distance Education Office is exploring that possibility.
+However, some other California Community Colleges (CCCs) do have such a process and the Department of Online and Digital Education is exploring that possibility.
 If you have thoughts on re-certification, please let us know.

 Online Learning & Teaching with Canvas